MastodonC/witan.docs/INSTALL.md

 #### Cassandra
 Cassandra is the database we use to hold all of the application's data.
 Install it using [these instructions](http://docs.datastax.com/en/cassandra/2.0/cassandra/install/installDeb_t.html) (for Debian-based OSs).

-#### AWS Credentials
+#### AWS Configuration
-Some of the files in Witan are stored on Amazon S3 and therefore you need an account and bucket set up and ready.
+Some of the files in Witan are stored on Amazon S3 and therefore you need an account set up and ready.
 Create environmental variables in the following fashion:
 ```
 export WITAN_APP_AWS_KEY=<Your Amazon Key>
 export WITAN_APP_AWS_SECRET=<Your Amazon Secret>
 ```

+You will also need a bucket called `witan-test-data` (if you use a different name you need to change the configuration for `witan.app`).

 ## Installing & Compiling